Yangxinsix/myqueue/docs/workflows.rst

 .. literalinclude:: prime/check.py

-Our :ref:`workflow script` will create two tasks using the :func:`myqueue.task.task` function:
+Our :ref:`workflow script` will create two tasks using the :func:`myqueue.task.task` function.

+:download:`prime/workflow.py`:

 .. literalinclude:: prime/workflow.py

 .. highlight:: bash

-We put the two python files in a ``prime/`` folder and add that folder to ``$PYTHONPATH`` so that Python can find the files::
+We put the three Python files in a ``prime/`` folder and add that folder to ``$PYTHONPATH`` so that Python can find the files::

     $ ls -l prime/